bjzhao521/DLEM_daily_lake_evap/README.md

 # tamu_daily_lake_evap
-The code for daily lake evaporation estimations.

-This code is based on the algorithm described in the paper:
+The code provided here is for daily lake evaporation estimations, and is based on the algorithm described in the following paper:
  * Zhao, G., & Gao, H. (2019).
 Estimating reservoir evaporation losses for the United States: Fusing remote sensing and modeling approaches.
 Remote sensing of Environment, 226, 109-124.
  * Zhao, B., Huntington, J. Pearson, C., Zhao, G., Ott, T., ..., Gao, H. Developing a General Daily 	Lake Evaporation Model and Demonstrating its Application in the State of Texas.
 Water 	Resource Research.
 (2023), In review.

 Usage Restriction:
 * The code provided here is intended for academic and research purposes only.
-You should cite the aforementioned papers when using this code.
-It is not to be redistributed or used for commercial purposes without explicit permission from the original authors.
+When using this code, please cite the aforementioned papers.
+It should not be redistributed or used for commercial purposes without explicit permission from the original authors.

 Tips:
 * Please execute the main function in 'DLEM_run.py' to operate the daily lake evaporation model.